weathertrader/pgrad/setup/README.md

 ## Instance Setup

 Spin up an EC2 instance.
-I chose a Ubuntu t2.micro.
+I chose a t2.micro with Ubuntu 20.04.
 Default 8 Gb of hard disk.
 Allow ports ssh from home IP, HTTP and HTTPS.
 Add the keypair from local to the instance.